tkuenneth/android_app_survival_guide/README.md

 For example, the version on master mixes core business logic and ui code.
 Also, there are no tests.
 Branch unittestdemo_improved has, as the name suggests, some improvements.
 The aim of this branch is not to be perfect but to provide a start.

+## DebugDemo

+This app shows various aspects of logging, debugging and profiling.